A “Dummies” Guide to Excel for Beginners

 Excel works like a database, organized into rows (represented by numbers) and columns (represented by letters) that contain information, formulas, and functions used to perform complex calculations.

-The first version of Excel was released by Microsoft in 1985, and by the 1990’s was became one of the most widely used and important business tools in the world.
+The first version of Excel was released by Microsoft in 1985, and by the 1990’s it was one of the most widely used and important business tools in the world.

 Launch our free Excel crash course.
 The best way to learn is by doing, which is why our FREE step by step tutorial on how to use Excel is the most efficient way to learn with your own spreadsheet.